Code-Institute-Submissions/Recipe-search/README.md

 - Full recipes on what they are searching.

 # Features
-- **Home** - A home button to return right back to the search menu. at the first glance.
+- **Home** - A home button to return right back to the search menu.

 - **search bar** - This section will search any recipe that is inputted.